Capay Valley AVA: History

 The first county records referred to it variously as Capay Valley, Cache Creek Valley, Cache Creek Canyon or simply "Canon."
 Southward the level floor of Capay Valley widened from 1 to 4 mi, and the creek lying along the base of the bluffs on the east side changed too in width as gravel bars or erosion at the foot of arroyos altered its course or the swiftness of its current.
 It proceeded from an elevation of 400 to 150 ft at the southern end where the bluffs were replaced by low rounded hills.
 Covered with oak, pine, cottonwood and chaparral, the valley, the stream and the hillsides supported an abundance of fish, waterfowl, aquatic animals and large game.
 Ewing Young, mountain man and trapper, camped there with a party in the winter of 1832 "were the first of their race in that valley," and the indigenous tribes of the Southern Wintun Nation, who had established at least eight villages along Cache Creek, blamed them for a plague suffered the following summer.

 As early as the 1840s, this valley identified with Cache Creek was called 'Capay," using the Wintun word "capi" or "Kaipai" meaning "stream."

 With its source from Clear Lake, Cache Creek flows 20 mi south-eastward into Yolo County through mountain canyons lends its name to the Capay Valley.
-The name "Capay Valley" was used in the late 1840's to identify the area when Pio Pico, Governor of the territory of Alta California, granted nine square leagues of land called the Rancho Canada de Capay to three Berryessa brothers.
+The name "Capay Valley" was used in the late 1840s to identify the area when Pio Pico, Governor of the territory of Alta California, granted nine square leagues of land called the Rancho Canada de Capay to three Berryessa brothers.
 John Gillig purchased part of the Rancho Canada de Capay Mexican land grant and established Yolo County's first winery in 1860.
 The petitioners submitted as evidence excerpts from the book "Capay Valley: The Land & The People" by Ada Merhoff.
 A copy of a map titled "Property owners 1858 Canada de Capay Grant" on page 6 of the book shows further subdivisions as lands were sold.

-In addition, the Adobe Ranch, a 19th century Capay Valley ranch owned by John Gillig also contained a vineyard and winery.
+In addition, the Adobe Ranch, a 19th-century Capay Valley ranch owned by John Gillig also contained a vineyard and winery.
 "The Western Shore Gazeteer & Commercial Directory for the State of California-Yolo County" by C.P.
 Sprague and H.W.
 Atwell stated in 1869 that the Capay Valley Winery at Gillig's ranch processed grapes from his and several other small vineyards in the vicinity that yielded 30000 usgal of wine in both red and white varieties.
 Frank T. Gilbert's "The Illustrated Atlas and History of Yolo County" stated in 1879 that Gillig's vineyard was "awarded the premium in 1861 for having the finest vineyard in the state."